Stages of the French Way

 - Number of stages: 30–35 stages (depending on planning)

-- Type of route: mountain, rural, urban, and plateau
+- Type of route: mountain, rural, urban and meseta

 - Profile: ideal for those seeking the complete Jacobean experience